 About the Marine Recreational Information Program

-Our surveys provide reliable information to support effective and fair fisheries management.
 Our methods of data collection are:

 - Flexible enough to be updated, modified, expanded, or contracted to meet regional information needs.